HEnquist/camilladsp/README.md

       skip_bytes_lines: 0 (*)
       read_bytes_lines: 0 (*)
 ```
 The `type` can be "File" of "Values".
 Use "File" to load a file, and "Values" for giving the coefficients directly in the configuration file.
+The `filename` field should hold the path to the coefficient file.
+Using the absolute path is recommended in most cases.
+If the filename includes the tokens `$samplerate$` or `$channels$`, these will be replaced by the corresponding values from the config.
+For example, if samplerate is 44100, the filename `/path/to/filter_$samplerate$.raw` will be updated to `/path/to/filter_44100.raw`.

 Example for giving values:
 ```